How To Mix Prints and Patterns

 If you love prints and patterns, yet aren’t bold enough for nailing down the trend of mixing prints, you can just go for printed accessories.
 No need to wear two big crazy printed pieces to make a statement.
 Accessories are the easiest way of mixing prints, whether it’s a scarf, a headband, tights or a hat.
 One great option is to wear a printed dress, like striped of floral printed, and a dotted headband.

 Black is a neutral and classic color, but it won’t work great with bright prints.
 In order not to create a heavy look, try to match solid black only with a dark or black printed item.

 Ready-to-Wear Print Mix

-Mixing prints, patterns and colors is trendy, chic and fun, unless you feel maximum confident.
-So if you follow these great style tips on how to mix prints and patterns, there is no way to mess it up ” instead go ahead and mix it up!
+Mixing prints, patterns and colors is trendy, chic and fun.
+So, if you follow these style tips on how to mix prints and patterns, there is no way to mess it up; instead, go ahead and mix it up!

 YOU MIGHT ALSO LIKE: